 Axillary sentinel lymph nodes are the first lymph nodes under the arm (axilla) to which breast cancer cells may spread from the primary tumor location in the breast.
 Depending on the stage of the breast cancer, your surgeon may perform an axillary sentinel lymph node biopsy at the same time as lumpectomy or mastectomy.

-Prior to this concept of a sentinel lymph node biopsy, surgeons needed to remove all of the lymph nodes in the axilla and the risk of developing lymphedema was much greater.
+Before the existence of sentinel lymph node biopsies, surgeons needed to remove all of the lymph nodes in the axilla and the risk of developing lymphedema was much greater.

 If you have chosen to have a mastectomy, and a sentinel lymph node is positive for carcinoma, your surgeon will perform an axillary lymph node dissection.